pushcx/shenzhen/README.md

 ## Cleanups and open questions:

+  - [ ] Organize code into modules, don't export constructors or move's utility functions that are unsafe
   - [ ] Encode that `Tableau` has exactly one `Foundation` per `Suit`
   - [ ] Encode that `Tableau` has exactly one `DragonCell` per `Suit`
   - [ ] Encode that `FlowerCell` can only hold a `Flower`